8 Heart Attack Symptoms Every Woman Needs to Know

-- Heart disease is now the number-one killer of women.
-Know the signs of heart attack, and call 9-1-1 if you or someone you know has one or more of the following symptoms.
+The bottom line: Heart disease is now the number-one killer of women.
+Know the following signs of heart attacks in women, and call 9-1-1 if you or someone you know has one or more of the following symptoms.

 Shortness of breath

-Although men also have this symptom, women are more likely to have trouble breathing without concurrent chest pain, says Sharonne Hayes, MD, founder of the Women's Heart Clinic and a cardiologist with the Mayo Clinic in Rochester, Minn.
+Although men also have this symptom, women are more likely to have shortness of breath or trouble breathing, even without concurrent chest pain, Sharonne Hayes, MD, founder of the Women's Heart Clinic and a cardiologist with the Mayo Clinic in Rochester, Minnesota, tells Health.

 The difficulty breathing is usually sudden and may come on for no apparent reason and in the absence of exertion.